 Historically nets were used for fishing and animal trapping.
 Today, hand-knitted nets are are rarely used for fishing (instead, industrially produced sheet netting is used), a notable exception being the hand-knitted nets used by the Black Rock Lave Net Heritage Fishery in Wales.
 Hand-knitted nets are still used for pest control and for sport, such as ferreting for rabbits.
 Today, there are very few commercial net makers – but there are many makers knitting nets as a hobby and for their own use.

 Purse net making in particular is strong and popular, carried out on a small scale by many people for their own use and local sales.
 No large scale commercial hand making.
 Long net making is less common.

 - lave nets

 Issues affecting the viability of the craft

-A significant decline in rabbit populations or a change in the law could kill it
+A change in the law could end it.

 No formal organisations – but plenty of Facebook sites and YouTube channels